Forestry Farm Park and Zoo

 Developed long before any major residential development in the region, since the 1990s the park has been virtually surrounded by Saskatoon's urban sprawl, casting the Forestry Farm, along with several contiguous linear parks, in an additional role as part of the region's greenbelt.

+The park is home to the Enchanted Forest Holiday Light Display each winter, a light display raising funds for the Saskatoon Zoo Foundation and the Saskatoon City Hospital Foundation.
+The annual event began in 1999.

 Zoo

 The Zoo is housed within the park.
 In 1964 the Golden Gate Animal Farm ran into financial difficulties, the city agreed to acquire the animals and equipment; the zoo was then relocated to the park.
 The Zoo is accredited by the Canadian Association of Zoos and Aquariums and contains over 80 species of animals.
+In 2025 the Zoo became an Institution Member of the World Association of Zoos and Aquariums, and is the only such accredited zoo in Saskatchewan.

+The Zoo contains the following areas: